How to Fix a Water Damaged Phone

 Drying it Out

 A very common practice is to place your phone in a ziplock bag full of rice and leaving your mobile phone untouched for about 2-3 days.
 It’s the only way you’ll fully dry out the phone of any moisture and it’s the most effective.

-This is inevitably the hardest step as you can’t touch or use the phone throughout this period, you could realistically leave it on a desktop and let it dry out its elves, however using a bag of rice will only speed the process and do no harm.
+This is inevitably the hardest step as you can’t touch or use the phone throughout this period, you could really leave it on a desktop and let it dry out its elves, however using a bag of rice will only speed the process and do no harm.

 Rice is good at absorbing humidity in the air.
 You could use this or silica gel packs, you could easily purchase these off Amazon.